jaeyk/jaeyk.github.io/index.md

 ## Research agenda

-My research agenda lies at the intersection of political science, public policy, and data science.
-My research focuses on civic engagement, political participation, and policy implementation.
-I use quantitative, computational, and mixed methods to study these topics in the United States, Canada, and East Asia.
+I am a scholar specializing in race, poverty, and immigration.
+My research centers around civic engagement, political participation, and policy implementation, with a specific focus on marginalized populations.
+To study how individuals learn and adopt politics and policies, I combine behavioral and data sciences with historical, institutional, and organizational contexts.
+My regional focuses are the United States, Canada, and East Asia.

-I am a scholar of race, poverty, and immigration.
-My research combines behavioral and data sciences with historical, institutional, and organizational contexts to study how people learn and adopt politics and policies.
-I focus on four main areas in my research projects:
+My research projects focus on four main areas:

 1. How political and administrative process excludes and marginalizes certain groups (**systemic inequality**).
 2. How these disadvantaged groups resist inequality and social injustice through civic engagement and political participation (**resistance and organizing**).